underscoreio/essential-slick/src/pages/plain_sql.md

 It is very easy to get this query wrong and only find out at run-time.
 Notice, for example, we had to include a space before "WHERE" and use the correct single quoting around "HAL".
 </div>

-## Take Home Points

-Plain SQL allows you a way out of any limitations you find with Slick's lifted embedded style of querying.
-Two string interpolators for SQL are provided: `sql` and `sqlu`.

-Values can be safely substituted into Plain SQL queries using `${expression}`.

-Custom types can be used with the interpolators providing an implicit `GetResult` (select) or `SetParameter`(update) is in scope for the type.

-The tools for composing these kinds of queries is limited.
-Use `+`, `+?`, and `$#`, but do so with care.
-End-user supplied information should always be escaped before being used in a query.
-Never forget the story of Little Bobby Tables.